-Jamie Starboisky founded the Queer Media Festival in Manchester, England in 2013 as a celebration of LGBTQ storytelling in every form of media through in-conversations with LGBTQ media professionals, short films, performances and workshops.
+Jamie Starboisky founded the Queer Media Festival in Manchester, England in 2013 as a celebration of queer storytelling in every form of media through in-conversations with queer media professionals, short films, performances and workshops.
 The idea came to him whilst at TEDx Salford watching the inspiring talk by author Joanne Harris who explained “we are all made of stories”.
 In November 2019 the sixth edition of the festival was held, for the fourth time, at HOME, Manchester’s £25 million combined arts venue.

-Jamie is currently exploring the use and impact of mobile filmmaking, interactive transmedia storytelling and virtual reality in bringing the international LGBT community together.
+Jamie is currently exploring the use and impact of mobile filmmaking, interactive transmedia storytelling and virtual reality in bringing the international queer community together.
 Jamie believes through utilising this technology to tell our stories we can ultimately change the world one story at a time.

 2017 was the final year of his Broadcast Journalism degree at the University of Salford and featured below are some examples of his work and projects that he has produced during his time at university.
 Also check out this link to watch his video work from short films to news packages.
 He has previously graduated with a Foundation degree in Journalism from the University of the Arts London.
 He has followed his passion for digital, journalism and short form content through working as a Web Editor for Sky News and the Metro Online.